taleshrocha/instagram-clone/README.md

 ## Responsive Design

 It has responsive design to allow a better experience to any user in any screen size.
+This was made easy by Tailwind breakpoints.

 ![](./images/responsive.gif)